 EMTRAC Wayside Equipment

-Wayside equipment includes the cabinet-mounted Priority Detector (available in RF, optical, and universal RF/optical models), the pole-mounted Omni-Directional Antenna, and the optional Vehicle-Interrogator Kit, which automatically downloads activity logs and installs firmware updates as needed.
+Wayside equipment includes the cabinet-mounted Priority Detector (available in RF, optical, and universal RF/optical models), the pole-mounted (or traffic-cabinet mounted) Antenna, and the optional Vehicle-Interrogator Kit, which automatically downloads activity logs and installs firmware updates as needed.

 EMTRAC ST-9283 Priority Detector